kwiden/LetsLearnProgramming/Cpp/LLTank.md

 So why did we use 8?
 The CAN bus works like passing notes in class.
 At the beginning of the note, there is a name.
 You pass the note to the person sitting next to you and if their name is on the note, they read it, otherwise they pass is to the next person… until it gets to the right person.
 Instead of giving the talons names, we assign them ID numbers and the process works the exact same.
 8 is the ID of the motor that controls the gear intake.
 If we wanted to control a different motor, we would find its ID and put that number in the parenthesis.

 Let’s make a motor move!
+Navigate in the code to **teleop_periodic**.
 There are two things we need to do to make the motor move:

-1) Get the input from the joystick.
+1. Get the input from the joystick.
 The joystick returns a decimal value between -1 and 1 where 1 is pushed fully forward and -1 is pulled all the way back.

-2) Send that input to the motor.
-The motor intakes a value between -1 (full speed back) and 1 (full speed forward).
-0 is no speed.

-Lets navigate in the code to **teleop_periodic**:

 To get input from the joystick, we’ll need this command, which will return a number between -1 and 1: